 Senior Thesis.
 Students transform the research they completed in their IRIS program in the fall into a senior thesis, framing their findings in the literature relevant to a major global issue.
 Students present their work in a poster session at a campus-wide research event.

 New York City Internship.
 Students secure an internship at an organization or enterprise relevant to their academic and professional aspirations.
 The internship is contextualized in an experiential course dedicated to New York as a global city.

 International Governance and Global Issues.
 Students enroll in a course on international governance and current global issues, linked through field trips to international organizations.
 The course project aligns with the senior thesis.

 Excursion to Washington, D.C.
 Through a weeklong excursion to the capital of the United States of America, students gain access to the full range of governmental and non-governmental organizations that impact foreign policy, security, global finance, and activism.

-In consultation with their advisor, students are also able to enroll in courses at LIU Brooklyn or conduct independent studies linked to New York’s infinite international resources.
+In consultation with their advisor, students are also able to enroll in courses on campus or conduct independent studies linked to New York’s infinite international resources.
 Through a combination of coursework, self-directed research, and field experience, students engage the global in the local, completing their four years of experiential education around the globe in one of the world’s great cosmopolitan centers.

 Global Studies Capstone Seminar

 New York City Internship

 Current Issues in Global Governance: the Role of International Organizations